frankc60/clrlg/README.md

 },5500); //stop timers - after 5.5 seconds
 ```

-Pass a callback function, so console output describes the callback function.
+Pass a callback function, so console output can describe the callback function.

 ```js
 c.lg("doing DB lookup of id",() => {